top of page

 Although consultations are very popular right now, they are ineffective because they are incomplete.
 I need the entire first session to do a complete assessment of your mental health history, strengths, needs, and preferences, in order to determine what the course of treatment would be.
 From that first session, we will determine what you're looking to accomplish in therapy.
 You may be very focused on the present (i.e. education regarding your symptoms and symptom management) or you may be more interested in a more in-depth look at how past events affect present day behaviors.
 I cannot say what the treatment would be like until I have all of the information.
 It is not uncommon for patients to ask me to outline treatment during a consultation call.
 It simply can't be done accurately without a full assessment.
 Rest assured, though, that I am an active, engaged therapist who would be addressing what you came to do, not just listening, nodding, and validating.

 If you have other questions about the process, I can answer those questions via a phone call.
-Consultation calls are only available during business hours between sessions.
+Consultation calls are only available during business hours.
 Maximum of ten minutes.
 If a longer consultation is requested, that will need to be completed during an abbreviated session of up to 25 minutes and will be billed to insurance or paid for by the patient.
+You may book a consultation here:

 What are your hours of operation?